Air Quality Funding FAQs

 Program Page

-What buses are eligible under the FY23 Clean Diesel Program?
+What buses are eligible under the FY23-24 Clean Diesel Program?

-Diesel, gasoline, propane, natural gas, and all-electric powered school bus replacements are eligible under the FY23 DERA Program.
+Diesel, gasoline, propane, natural gas, and all-electric powered school bus replacements are eligible under the FY23-24 DERA Program.
 Please continue to check the DERA webpage to keep informed.

 When will the next round of funding be announced?

-The grant solicitation and application for the DERA grant program is usually made available in mid-October.
-The application period usually last from mid-October to mid-December.
-Awardees are usually announced in late February.
+The FY23-24 DERA application period runs from September 9, 2024 through November 1, 2024.
+Future application periods are generally announced in the fall and awardees are announced in the following spring.
 There are many factors that can change these dates, so it is best to check the DERA webpage or subscribe to the GovDelivery Email Updates to keep informed.

 If a school district received a grant under the last round of funding, are they eligible to apply again?